 Genetically altered (GA) animals have had deliberate changes made to their DNA, for example by adding or removing genes, to give them a specific characteristic.
-Animals with the desired characteristics will usually be bred from for use in a particular area of research.
+Animals with the desired characteristics will usually be used to breed more GA animals for use in a particular area of research.

 A worrying trend

 The breeding and use of genetically altered animals has rapidly increased over the last 20 years and GA animals are now used in almost 70% of all scientific procedures in the UK.

-Most GA animals are mice, rats and fish, used:
+Most GA animals are mice, rats and fish, and are used:

 Some farm animals, such as chickens, goats, cows and pigs, have also been genetically altered:

-- to produce substances such as antibiotics in their eggs, or milk, which may then be used in medical therapies
+- To produce substances such as antibiotics in their eggs or milk, which may then be used in medical treatments

-- to try and reduce the impact they have on the environment for example, pigs who produce less polluting phosphorus and nitrogen in their faeces.
+- To try to reduce the impact they have on the environment for example, pigs who produce less polluting phosphorus and nitrogen in their faeces.

-- Genetic manipulation has the potential to cause suffering not only to the GA animals themselves, but also to the animals involved in their production.
+- Genetic manipulation has the potential to cause suffering - not only to the GA animals themselves, but also to the animals used in their production.

 - More animals are being used - the increase in the number of GA animals used in research is reversing what was a downward trend in overall animal use.

-- Animals aren't research tools - using vast numbers of animals in this way increases the perception of them as 'research tools' rather than sentient individuals, and lessens the value of animal life.
+- Animals aren't research tools - using vast numbers of animals in this way increases the perception of them as 'research tools', rather than sentient individuals, and lessens the value of animal life.

-We liaise with funders of medical research and people involved in the use of animals in science, from governments and regulators to companies, universities, students and animal technologists, promoting measures that reduce animal use and suffering by:
+We actively engage with all people involved in the use of animals in science, from governments and regulators to companies, universities, students and animal technologists, promoting measures that reduce animal use and suffering by:

-- avoiding or minimising any pain, suffering, distress and lasting harm caused
+- Avoiding or minimising any pain, suffering, distress and lasting harm, and improving welfare

-- minimising the number of GA mice bred for use in research
+- Minimising the number of GA animals bred for use in research